Reviews You Can Rely On

 Our Analysis and Test Results

-Foldable poles are taking over the trekking pole market, and the Trekology Trek-Z is the first truly affordable pair that uses this design configuration.
-It scores well across almost all of our metrics and comes with powder and trail baskets, boots, and narrow tips.
+Foldable poles are taking over the trekking pole market, but they can be expensive.
+Trekology's Trek-Z is the first truly affordable pair that uses this design configuration.
+It scores well across almost all of our metrics (withstanding weight) and comes with powder and trail baskets, boots, and narrow tips.

 Comfort